So, how do you handle this jealousy thing?

 Jealousy is most common when somebody feels insecure, mistreated, threatened, or vulnerable in a relationship.
 If you feel secure in a relationship, you don’t get jealous.
 Jealousy is not the problem; jealousy is the SYMPTOM of the problem.
 Address the insecurity or the things underlying the feelings of vulnerability, and you address the jealousy.
 So the trick to making a poly relationship work is to make everyone involved feel secure, valued, and loved.

-The problems are magnified even more if you try not to let your fears and your feelings show.
+And unfortunately, many people—especially folks new to polyamory—try not to let your fears and your feelings show.
 One key to making the relationship work is to talk about your fears, openly and immediately, EVEN IF YOU THINK THEY’RE IRRATIONAL.
 Often, naming your fears, bringing them into the light, deprives them of their power.

 Jealousy, like other emotions, doesn’t come from nowhere.
 It comes from a feeling that someone’s needs aren’t being met, or someone feels threatened.
 People who don’t feel threatened, don’t feel jealous.